-Why I Picked It: I’ve owned the Mark II version of this camera for almost 2 years, and it just works, really well.
-The screen flips up for selfie recording, it’s lightweight, and does almost everything a bigger camera does for a much lower price tag.
-The only reason I don’t use this camera more is because I’m using the Sony I recommend in the Top Tier section on this page (below).
+Why We Picked It: The screen flips up for selfie recording, it’s lightweight, and does almost everything a bigger camera does for a much lower price tag.
+The only reason we don’t use this camera more is because we’re using the Sony we recommend in the Top Tier section on this page (below).

 What They Could do to Improve: Make sure you get an extra battery if you’re going to do longer recording sessions or batching, because this lil beast eats the little battery life for breakfast.

 IMPORTANT UPDATE Feb 2022: Some members of Project 24 have reported having issues with the Mark III autofocus not working correctly, and recent updates to the camera don’t seem to have fixed them.
 I’d hope Canon would get this fixed more quickly, but until then, maybe hold off purchasing this model.

 Alternate Camera: DJI Pocket 2